katielkrieger/bookshelf-app/Solo Project.md

 * Parallax home page
 * DONE - Add a test to check password reset
 * Remove duplicates from the book search
-* The ability to follow other users and see their booklists/bookshelves
+* DONE - The ability to follow other users and see their booklists/bookshelves
 * A D3 vizualization using the book metadata collected
 * The ability to see all reviews by users you are following when you click on a book's show page
-* The ability to send a specific user or email address a book recommendation
+* DONE - The ability to send a specific user or email address a book recommendation

 ## Milestone targets